0xVikasRushi/ipfs-encrypt/README.md

   .then(folderPath => console.log(`Folder decrypted and saved to ${folderPath}`))
   .catch(error => console.error(`Error: ${error.message}`));
 ```
-## Encryption and Decryption

 ### `encryptFolder(folderPath, password)`

-This function recursively encrypts all files in a folder and its subfolders using AES-256-CBC encryption with the given password.
-The encrypted files are saved with a .encrypted extension.
+This function encrypts the files in a folder using AES-256-CBC encryption with the given password.
 The function takes two parameters:

 - `folderPath`: The path to the folder that you want to encrypt.
 - `password`: The password to use for encryption.